Before reading this article, make sure you are familiar with "How to Use a Master Layout".

 A “master layout” is a design that is applied to every step in the App.
 Any widgets added to the Master Layout are present by default in all subsequent steps.

-You can access the Master Layout in the top left of the App Builder.
+You can access the Master Layout in the top left of the App Editor.

 Note: If Triggers are added to the Master Layout, the Trigger will be applicable on all the steps in the App.
 However, they cannot be accessed from any step other than the Master Layout.